andrew/ultimate-awesome/README.md

 - [awesome-starcraftAI](https://github.com/SKTBrain/awesome-starcraftAI) - A curated list of resources dedicated to StarCraft AI.
 - [awesome-open-iot](https://github.com/Agile-IoT/awesome-open-iot) - A curated list of awesome open source IoT frameworks, libraries and software.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
+- [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security) - A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
 - [awesome-forensics](https://github.com/alphaSeclab/awesome-forensics) - Awesome Forensics Resources.
 Almost 300 open source forensics tools, and 600 blog posts about forensics.
 - [awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.